Anna Jordan: Career

-She has also written for television, contributing episodes of Killing Eve, Succession and Becoming Elizabeth.
-She is set to write on Netflix's adaptation of One Day.
+She has also written for television, contributing episodes of Killing Eve, Succession, Becoming Elizabeth, Sweetpea, Film Cluband Netflix's adaptation of One Day.

 Acting tutor

 Jordan is currently establishing a new, low-cost training programme for actors at the Hackney Showroom.
 She has taught and directed at Italia Conti Academy of Theatre Arts, Arts Ed, RADA and Identity, and has written for LAMDA and Central School of Speech and Drama.
 She coaches privately and runs the WAP Weekly Workout for Professional Actors.